-Several analyses have examined this interface between the two approaches, with the feedback selection of mass making the fitness landscape an instant measure that evolves with the selection of mass (Witting 2017b).
-Populations that climb the peaks of more or less stable fitness landscapes is therefore not a valid metaphor, but dependent on the situation, populations may climb the selection integral that integrates the selection gradient of the evolving fitness landscape across the potential evolution of a trait, looking along the evolving population instead of looking only within it at a given point in time.
-The biased resource access of this selection explains an intra-specific proportional correlation between reproduction and mass (Witting 1997, 2003) that is part of the structural constraints of the contingent models on the selection of size (e.g., Roff 1986; Stearns and Koella 1986), with a bottom-up predicted "Lack's clutch size" scaling the trade-off between reproductive effort and survival (Witting 1997, 2008).
-Population dynamic feedback selection includes also traditional sex ratio theory (Fisher 1930; Hamilton 1967; Trivers and Hare 1976) as an essential component, allowing the mating system and sex ratio to adjust to the overall energetic selection pressure in the population (Witting 1997), and for eusocial species we find that the fitness components of the sexually reproducing males explain diploid termites with male and female workers, and haplodiploid ants with female workers only (Witting 1997, 2007).
+Several analyses have examined this interface between the two approaches, with the feedback selection of interactive competition making the fitness landscape of the population instant as it evolves with the selection of mass (Fig. 4, left).
+Populations that climb the peaks of more or less stable fitness landscapes is therefore not a valid metaphor, but dependent on the situation, populations may climb the selection integral (Fig. 4, right) that integrates the selection gradient of the evolving fitness landscape across the potential evolution of a trait, looking along the evolving population instead of looking only within it at a given point in time.

+These density-frequency-dependent fitnesses follow from the biased resource access of interactive competition, with the predicted resource distribution explaining the intra-specific proportional correlation between reproduction and mass (Witting 1997, 2003) that is part of the structural constraints of the contingent models on the selection of size (e.g., Roff 1986; Stearns and Koella 1986).
+This includes a bottom-up predicted rate of replication that scales the trade-off between the reproductive effort and survival probability of Lack's clutch size (Witting 1997, 2008).

+Population dynamic feedback selection is furthermore including traditional sex ratio theory (Fisher 1930; Hamilton 1967; Trivers and Hare 1976) as an essential component that allows the mating system and sex ratio to adjust to the overall energetic selection pressure in the population (Witting 1997).
+And by extending the sex ratio framework to eusocial species we find that the fitness components of the sexually reproducing males explain diploid termites with male and female workers, and haplodiploid ants with female workers only (Witting 1997, 2007).
 The two approaches not only have their own right, but their joint integration allows for deeper evolutionary insights, enhancing our abilities to predict and mitigate evolutionary impacts of anthropogenic disturbances including climate change.

-With the contingent paradigm failing for life history evolution, and the assumptions of traditional life history theory being contingent placeholders of the underlying organising principle, I propose that Malthusian growth and the resulting struggle for existence-that catalysed Darwin's understanding of natural selection when he read Malthus (1798) on September 28, 1838 (Darwin 1887)-is the major self-organising force of life history evolution, given that "struggle" is interpretated not as the Malthusian "war of nature, from famine and death" (Darwin 1859), but as the density-frequencydependent interactive competition that distributes resources among the individuals in the population.
+With the contingent paradigm failing for life history evolution, and the assumptions of traditional life history theory being contingent placeholders of the underlying organising principle, I propose that Malthusian growth and the resulting struggle for existence-that catalysed Darwin's understanding of natural selection when he read Malthus (1798) on September 28, 1838 (Darwin 1887)-is the major self-organising force of biological evolution with "struggle" interpretated as the density-frequency-dependent interactive competition that distributes resources among the individuals in the population.

-It is important to keep in mind that the necessary incorporation of the interactive feedback ecology is not just a mathematical modelling issue.
+The necessary incorporation of the interactive feedback ecology is not just a mathematical modelling issue.
 It is first of all an evolution in evolutionary thinking away from "chance and necessity" to energy flowing from metabolising reproducing units over their population dynamic growth to their interactive competition and back through the resulting differentiated availability of energy.
-I find that the ecological and evolutionary interactions between these processes sustain a dissipative self-organising selection that keeps the ever-evolving population in energetic balance.
+I find that the ecological and evolutionary interactions between these processes sustain a dissipative self-organising directional selection that keeps the ever-evolving population in energetic balance across the major lifeforms.